Palmer Luckey: Oculus VR

 Luckey also demonstrated the unit to Valve, and received a Kickstarter endorsement from Valve's managing director Gabe Newell, who said, "It looks incredibly exciting.
 If anybody is going to tackle this set of hard problems, we think that Palmer is going to do it.
 We strongly encourage you to support this Kickstarter."
-When Luckey launched his Kickstarter campaign for the Oculus Rift, it also contained recorded endorsements from other prominent figures in the game industry, including Cliff Blezinski, David Helgason, and Michael Abrash.
+When Luckey launched his Kickstarter campaign for the Oculus Rift, it also contained recorded endorsements from other prominent figures in the game industry, including Cliff Bleszinski, David Helgason, and Michael Abrash.

 During the Kickstarter campaign, Luckey demonstrated the Rift to gamers and the press at many gaming conventions, including PAX, Gamescom, and QuakeCon 2012.
 The Kickstarter campaign was successful, raising US$2.4 million, or 974% of its original target.
 After raising more than $1 million, Luckey hired Brendan Iribe in August 2012 to be CEO of Oculus.
 Oculus VR expanded, taking on more employees and a larger office space.
 Luckey described his day-to-day process as not having "changed all that much," remaining a "slow plod towards making this thing a reality."
 Luckey continued to work on all aspects of the business, saying, "I have my hands in everything, from product engineering to game development to marketing," Later, he shifted his focus towards virtual reality input hardware, calling it a "pet project" that eventually culminated in the Oculus Touch spatial controller.

 Facebook

-Oculus VR was acquired by Facebook in March 2014 for US$3 billion.
+Oculus VR was acquired by Facebook in March 2014 for US$2 billion.
 Although Luckey's share was not made public, Forbes magazine estimated the founder's net worth to be $700 million in 2015.